• Skip to primary navigation

 Why is my Sabayon grainy?

-If you used regular sugar instead of superfine / castor sugar, your finished sabayon may be grainy.
+If you used regular sugar instead of superfine / castor sugar, your finished sabayon might be grainy.
 That’s okay.
 It will finish dissolving while your tiramisu is firming up.

-*If you can’t find superfine sugar you can always pulse your sugar in a food processor to make the grains smaller.
+*If you can’t find superfine sugar or caster sugar, you can always pulse your sugar in a food processor to make the grains smaller.

 Why did my sabayon curdle?